Crypto Decline Continues as Bitcoin Hits Lowest Level Since November

 This team aims to develop a comprehensive and clear regulatory framework for digital assets.

-The crypto market is eagerly awaiting a potential announcement from U.S. President Donald Trump regarding a major executive order on Bitcoin and digital currencies in the coming days.
+The crypto market is eagerly awaiting a potential announcement from U.S. President Donald Trump in the coming days regarding a major executive order on Bitcoin and digital currencies.

 potentially providing long-awaited clarity to the rules governing this sector.